 There are many more fulfilled prophesies about the birth of Jesus, these are just a few.

-But as we reflect and prepare for celebrating the first coming of Jesus, Advent is also a time to also prepare for Jesus’ second and imminent coming!
+But as we reflect and prepare to celebrate the first coming of Jesus, Advent is also a time to prepare for Jesus’ second and imminent coming!